zoebogner/poll_embedder/readme.md

-### Poll Embedder 0.1 alpha 2012-07-22
+## Poll Embedder 0.1 2012-08-10

 Tested in **Elgg 1.8.8**

-`Please note` this is early alpha testing stuff.
-Best not to use this for anything mission critical.

-Poll Embedder allows users to embed polls from PollDaddy.com (and eventually other services too) using their supplied Wordpress shortcodes.
-The plugin doesn't make changes to user content, it simply intercepts it on its way to the view to show the embedded poll.
+Poll Embedder allows you to embed Polldaddy Polls and Ratings into Elgg using Wordpress shortcodes.

 ### Usage

-Simply insert the WordPress share code from Polldaddy into any Elgg post.
+Simply insert the WordPress share code from Polldaddy into your Elgg post.
 The WordPress share code for a Polldaddy poll looks something like this:

 > &#91;polldaddy poll="1234567"&#93;